devxb/Jvault/README.md

 ClassVault vault = vaultFactory.get(buildInfo, VaultType.CLASS);

 // 4.
 Acquire a Car instance using the created vault.
-// The created Car instance is in the state in which the "sqaureWheel" bean is injected.
+// The created Car instance is the state in which the "sqaureWheel" bean is injected.
 Car car = vault.inject(Car.class);
 ```